amadasunese/sms-classifier/README.md

 Access the user interface at http://127.0.0.1:5000/ in your web browser.
 Enter an SMS message into the input form and submit to see the spam detection result.

+Check the deployed version of this model here: http://smsclassifier.pythonanywhere.com

 ### Acknowledgments

 The dataset used for training and evaluation was sourced from https://www.kaggle.com.